The Council is a deliberative body.

 Melanie is a writer and researcher, across environmental history and philosophy.
 Her books include ‘On Extinction’, and the forthcoming ‘How To Be Animal’.
 She publishes and presents ideas that bring together environmental ethics, bioethics, and natural history.
 Melanie also works in the creative arts, and is a frequent collaborator with composer Mark Simpson.
 Their first opera, ‘Pleasure’, starring Lesley Garret, toured with Opera North, Royal Opera, and Aldeburgh Music in 2016.

-Clare is Reader in Political Philosophy and a Fellow of Jesus College, University of Cambridge.
+Clare is Professor of Political Philosophy and a Fellow of Jesus College, University of Cambridge.
 She is the author of Against Marriage: An Egalitarian Defence of the Marriage-Free State; Sex, Culture, and Justice: The Limits of Choice; Teach Yourself Political Philosophy: A Complete Introduction (with Phil Parvin, Hodder); and numerous articles and chapters on feminist and liberal political philosophy.
 She currently holds a Major Research Fellowship from the Leverhulme Trust to work on a project titled Intact: The Unmodified Body.

 Tara Clancy is a Consultant Registered Genetic Counsellor (GCRB 190) and Honorary Senior Lecturer at the Manchester Centre for Genomic Medicine.
 Her main clinical and research interests are cancer genetics and ethical, legal and psychosocial issues in genetics.
 She is Chair of a University of Manchester Research Ethics Committee, and is on the Steering Group of the UK’s Genethics Club.